ceares/ceares.github.io/_posts/2018-02-08-iPhone7days.md

 ---
-title: Use iPhone 8 plus for 7 Days
+title: Use iPhone 8p for 7 Days
 tags: [iPhone,ios11]
 ---